NeuCharFramework/NcfDocs/docs/DynamicWebApi/home/index.md

 }
 ```

-The above code directly demonstrates the logic code (including data queries) in the Controller.
-In more cases, we will encapsulate these logics in the Service and call them by the Controller.
+The above code directly demonstrates the logic code (including data queries) within the Controller.
+In most cases, we will encapsulate these logics in the Service and call them from the Controller.
 For example, create WeatherService.cs:

 ```csharp
 using System;